 What will you see in Segovia?

-- The cathedral: it is a Roman Catholic church built in the middle of the 16th century in Gothic style.
-It is located in the main square of the city and it is dedicated to the cult of the Virgin Mary.
+The cathedral: it is a Romanesque and Catholic church built in the middle of the 16th century in Gothic style.
+It is located in the main square of the city and is dedicated to the cult of the Virgin Mary.

-- Alcazar de Segovia: a short distance from the aqueduct you will find the Alcazar of Segovia, declared a World Heritage Site by UNESCO.
-It is believed to have been built in the 12th century and has been a fortress, prison, royal palace or main academy ever since.
+- Alcazar of Segovia: a short distance from the aqueduct you will find the Alcazar of Segovia, declared a World Heritage Site by UNESCO.
+It is believed to have been built in the 12th century and has been a fortress, prison, royal palace and main academy ever since.

-Find a good restaurant for lunch (lunch is not included in the tour).
-I recommend you to book in advance any place where they serve you a cochinillo (if you move away from the historical center it will be cheaper) which is the typical delicacy of this area.
+Look for a good restaurant to eat (food is not included in the tour).
+I recommend you to book in advance any place where they serve a suckling pig (if you move away from the historic center it will be cheaper) which is the typical delicacy of this area.

-With this option of excursion to Segovia, you will also visit the nearby city of Ávila and a specialized guide will give you a guided tour of both cities.
-In addition, upon arrival in Segovia you will have a drink and a tapa included in the price of the excursion (lunch is on your own).
-You will have less free time to explore Segovia, but in exchange, you will get to know one more Spanish city that is also important for its historical relevance.
+With this excursion option to Segovia, you will also visit the nearby city of Avila and a specialized guide will give you a guided tour of both cities.
+In addition, when you arrive in Segovia you will have a drink and a tapa included in the price of the excursion (you will have to get your own lunch).
+You will have less free time to explore Segovia, but in exchange you will get to know one more Spanish city that is also important for its historical relevance.

-- National Park of the Sierra de Guadarrama: a mountain range that extends through the center of the Iberian Peninsula.
+- Sierra de Guadarrama National Park: mountain range that extends through the center of the Iberian Peninsula.

-- Walls of Avila: the most complete fortification in Spain and the main attraction of the city.
+- The walls of Avila: the most complete fortification in Spain and the main attraction of the city.

-- Cathedral of Avila: Catholic church built as a fortress with Romanesque and Gothic architecture.
+- The Cathedral of Avila: Catholic church built as a fortress with Romanesque and Gothic architecture.

-- San Vicente Basilica: one of the best examples of Gothic architecture in Spain.
+- The Basilica of San Vicente: one of the best examples of Gothic architecture in Spain.

-- Convent of Santa Teresa de Jesús: church and convent where Santa Teresa de Ávila is considered to have been born.
+- The Convent of Santa Teresa de Jesus: church and convent where Santa Teresa de Avila is considered to have been born.

-- Segovia Aqueduct: the main symbol of Segovia and one of the best-preserved Roman aqueducts in existence.
+- The Aqueduct of Segovia: the main symbol of Segovia and one of the best preserved Roman aqueducts in existence.

-- Cathedral of Segovia: a Catholic church in Gothic style dedicated to the Virgin Mary.
+- The Cathedral of Segovia: a Catholic church in Gothic style dedicated to the Virgin Mary.

-- Alcázar de Segovia: a medieval fortress, a UNESCO heritage site with a particular shape that emulates the prow of a ship.
+- The Alcazar of Segovia: medieval fortress, a UNESCO heritage site with a particular shape that emulates the prow of a ship.

-Not included in the price of the tour is transfer from the hotel in Madrid (the tour will depart from a meeting point that you will be confirmed when booking online), lunch or entrance fees to monuments that you can visit in depth optionally during the free time you will have in the destination cities.
+Not included in the price of the tour is the transfer from the hotel in Madrid (the tour will depart from a meeting point that will be confirmed when you make the online booking), lunch or entrance fees to monuments that you can optionally visit in depth during the free time you will have in the destination cities.

 Why I like this tour

-Although you will have less time to visit Segovia, both Ávila and Segovia are relatively small cities that can be visited in a few hours each.
-If you don't mind having less free time to visit them and you prefer to maximize time, this is a good option, as you will see two cities instead of one.
+Although you will have less time to visit Segovia, both Avila and Segovia are relatively small cities that can be visited in a few hours each.
+If you don't mind sacrificing your free time to visit them and you prefer to maximize your time, this is a good option, since you will see two cities instead of one.
 And believe me, it doesn't get tiresome thanks to the size of both.

-Segovia and Toledo are the cities near Madrid most visited by both tourists and locals looking to escape the capital for the weekend.
+Segovia and Toledo are the most visited cities near Madrid by both tourists and locals looking for a weekend getaway from the capital.
 This day trip combines a walking tour of the two cities and the transfer between them from Madrid by bus.

-As a first contact with these cities it can be very interesting, because in addition its price, $ 58, is quite adjustedto the route and the duration of the excursion.
-However, you have to be aware that you are not going to have time to get to know in depth these cities or to enter the different monuments in each of them.
+As a first contact with these cities it can be very interesting, because its price, $ 36, is quite adjusted to the route and the duration of the excursion.
+However, you have to be aware that you will not have time to know in depth these cities or to enter the different monuments in each of them.

-The walking tour in both cities is included, but not the lunch in each of them nor the hotel pick up (you will have to meet your guide at the meeting point in Madrid).
-Throughout this tour, you will have the opportunity to see points of interest such as the aqueduct and the Alcazar in Segovia and the Old Town and Cathedral in Toledo.
+The walking tour in both cities is included, but not the lunch in each of them nor the hotel pick-up (you will have to meet your guide at the meeting point in Madrid).
+Throughout this tour you will have the opportunity to see points of interest such as the aqueduct and the Alcazar of Segovia and the historic center and the Cathedral of Toledo.

 Again, this combined tour offers the chance to see two cities in one day.
-Personally, I think Toledo itself deserves a visit of at least a full day, but if you don't have the time or are content to see the most relevant points of a city, this is a very good option.
-What is clear is that Toledo must be visited at least once in a lifetime and this could be your chance.
+Personally, I think that Toledo itself deserves a visit of at least a full day, but if you do not have time or you are content to see the highlights of a city, this is a very good option.
+What is clear is that Toledo has to be visited at least once in a lifetime and this could be your chance.

 5. What to see and what to do in Segovia in one day